-A discussion about the tactical advantages provided by an airborne drones in car chases compared to landbased operators whether on foot or in a vehicle.
+Drones in car chases have a number of advantages compared to land-based operators whether on foot or in a vehicle.

 THE ANATOMY OF A DRONE-ENABLED VEHICLE PURSUIT IN AN URBAN SETTING